A welcoming McClung Museum experience that bridges language barriers

 ¡Vamos al Museo! is sponsored by the Cornerstone Foundation, which found the program to be a perfect fit for its mission to increase community outreach to children and to underserved communities in the Knoxville area.
 The foundation is subsidizing the cost of transportation, educational materials, and part-time education staff.

-The McClung Museum has hosted two ¡Vamos al Museo! field trips with plans for more dates in March and May 2018.
-The first toured the museum’s Egyptian exhibition and the second featured John James Audubon’s Birds of America prints collection.
+The McClung Museum hosted multiple ¡Vamos al Museo! field trips in 2018.
+One toured the museum’s Egyptian exhibition.
+Another featured John James Audubon’s Birds of America prints collection.

 “The staff was nice and welcoming.
 They took their time explaining the crafts and leading the tours,” said Miguel, with Chang Jantz translating.
 “I enjoyed the program on the Audubon bird prints because I love birds!
 I liked learning more about them at the museum.”